 Zikri is an Asian forest scorpion, a large scorpion native to Southeast Asia.
 Scorpions are actually close relatives of spiders, and while Zikri may look scary, his sting is no more dangerous than that of a bee or a wasp.
 While some scorpions have medically significant venom, many species are quite innocuous and harmless to humans

-Orion is a handsome young Emperor scorpion.
+Titus is a handsome young Emperor scorpion.

 We adopted this gorgeous Brazilian blue dwarf tarantula from the Fresh Start Reptile Rescue.